astropy/astropy-APEs/APE13.rst

 a single interface that user code can write against, and only needs to consider other details when creating or modifying wcs.

-On a more minor note, the primary reason for using a string as the key for the dictionary for ``world_axis_object_classes`` (and the corresponding names in world_axis_object_components) is because there might be multiple world axes that need to use the same class.
+On a more specific note, the primary reason for using a string as the key for the dictionary for ``world_axis_object_classes`` (and the corresponding names in world_axis_object_components) is because there might be multiple world axes that need to use the same class.
 Otherwise a simpler solution would have been to use the class object *itself* as the key.

+Additionally, for ``world_axis_physical_types``, an alternative was considered of adopting a much more general set of terms vs UCD1+ such as ``"celestial"``, ``"spectral"``, etc. And just coming up with the list in this APE (possibly using terms that approxmiately align with the STC standard).
+But it was decided that adopting the VO UCD1+ would be best because it would not lead to Astropy needing to maintain a separate "standard" of terminology where one already exists.

 Decision rationale